sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. code-block:: ipython

-    # This cell is added by sphinx-gallery
+    # This cell is added by Sphinx-Gallery
     # It can be customized to whatever you like

 Which is achieved by the following configuration::

     sphinx_gallery_conf = {
         ...
-        'first_notebook_cell': ("# This cell is added by sphinx-gallery\n"
+        'first_notebook_cell': ("# This cell is added by Sphinx-Gallery\n"
                                 "# It can be customized to whatever you like\n" )
     }